lazyatom/interblah.net/soups/blog/how-rspec-works.snip.markdown

 {code ruby,rspec_example_group_run_definition,5,6}

 Next, the `reporter` is notified that an example group is about to start.
-The reporter can use this information to print out the name of the group for example
+The reporter can use this information to print out the name of the group, for example.

 {code ruby,rspec_example_group_run_definition,7,8}